ahutnick/copanaltarqkings/_kings/waxaklajuun-ubaah-kawiil.markdown

 <li>Fash, William L, 1991. <cite>Scribes, Warriors, and Kings: The City of Copán and the Ancient Maya</cite>.
 New York: Thames and Hudson.</li>
 <li>Looper, Matthew George.
 2003. <cite>Lightning Warrior: Maya Art and Kingship at Quirigua.</cite> Austin: University of Texas Press.</li>
 <li>Martin, Simon and Nikolai Grube.
 2008. <cite>Chronicle of the Maya Kings and Queens: Dynasties of the Ancient Maya.</cite> London: Thames and Hudson</li>
-<li>Sdouz, Gert.
-2015. <cite>Altar Q Copan Honduras: A tour through the illustrations of one of the Maya’s most interesting monuments</cite>.
-Vienna: Wien.</li>
 </ul>